jblindsay/whitebox-tools/README.md

 - ***FindLowestOrHighestPoints***: Locates the lowest and/or highest valued cells in a raster.
 - ***FindPatchOrClassEdgeCells***: Finds all cells located on the edge of patch or class features.
 - ***HighestPosition***: Identifies the stack position of the maximum value within a raster stack on a cell-by-cell basis.
+- ***HoleProportion***: Calculates the proportion of the total area of a polygon's holes relative to the area of the polygon's hull.
 - ***IdwInterpolation***: Interpolates vector points into a raster surface using an inverse-distance weighted scheme.
 - ***LowestPosition***: Identifies the stack position of the minimum value within a raster stack on a cell-by-cell basis.
 - ***MaxAbsoluteOverlay***: Evaluates the maximum absolute value for each grid cell from a stack of input rasters.